NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Consult The Spirits.md

 **Failure** You are unable to contact the spirits of this place.

 **Critical Failure** You contact one or more malevolent spirits.
 They are hostile toward you, though they may not immediately appear so.
 They answer up to three questions but give you information that is harmful to you in some way, as determined by the GM.

+* * *

 **Special** You can select this feat multiple times, each time picking a different skill in which you have the master proficiency rank.
 You can use this feat with each skill once per day (or once per hour, if you're legendary).

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*